xingminw/xingmin-blog/dmd/dmd.md

 We can choose any bases of the functions, for example Taylor series, Fourier series and conduct a sparse linear regression to choose a sparse set of these functions.
 This idea was come up with professor Steve Brunton and his collaborators and they also used this similar idea to identify the dynamic of the nonlinear systems in their SINDy (sparse identification of nonlinear dynamics) paper.

-Finding the Koopman eigenfunctions is very difficult especially for the real-world complex systems.
+Finding the Koopman eigenfunctions is very difficult especially for real-world complex systems.
 But once we get a good Koopman operator and Koopman eigenfunctions, we will benefit a lot since we will have a linear approximation for the original complex systems.

 ## Time-Delay Embedding for Nonlinear Systems